-Lex Solo has asked me to write a blog post about the forms of government in Plato’s Republic, and instead of giving a simple explanation of these, I had to go off topic: Was Plato’s Republic truly a political work?
+Lex Solo has asked me to write a blog post about the forms of government in Plato’s Republic: Was Plato’s Republic truly a political work?
 Was he really anti-democratic?
 Here is some of what I had to say on the matter (the original post on Lex Solo’s blog with the explanation of political forms is here):

 Is the Republic a work in psychology?

-The first attempt to “scale up” the just soul is supremely simple.
-Often referred to as the city of pigs because of its lack of luxuries, it’s grotesque simplicity is the cornerstone of Socratic aesthetics.
+The first attempt to scale up the soul is often referred to as the city of pigs.
+It’s a simple commune that has everything required to meet its basic needs, but no luxury.
 Each person in the community specializes in a particular skill, such as farming or carpentry, and ‘minds his own business’.
 There is no need for warfare because no one seeks out anything in life except the bare necessities of food and shelter, etc. Anything but the simplest art forms—maybe a few happy folk tunes, for instance—are deemed frivolous.
-These simple communal people want for nothing, but Glaucon, Socrates’ interlocutor, finds this city repulsive and insists on an expansion into luxuries which he thinks are necessary for a good life.
+These simple communal people want for nothing, but Glaucon, Socrates’ interlocutor, finds this city repulsive and insists its inhabitants should have the luxuries which he thinks are necessary for a good life.

 Who doesn’t want to enjoy a nice glass of un-watered-down wine from time to time, right?
 Maybe a little Tomme de Savoie to go with it?